-Users on on free tier are limited to the amount of data that can be seen and cannot customize the dashboard.
+Users on our free tier are limited to the amount of data that can be seen and cannot customize the dashboard.

 If you are a FitnessSyncer Pro user, you will have the option to show all of your data using presets or be able to customize the date range to zoom into the precise data you are interested in, such as filtering into a specific sport or activity ().

 FitnessSyncer Pro users can also customize and save an unlimited number of Dashboards with a bunch of data visualizations to help you get the most of your data.

 In the upper-left corner of the Dashboard, click on the Gear () to customize the report.
 In this mode, you can:

 Note that if you do not have information for a given chart, FitnessSyncer will not display the data associated with that component.
 For example, if you add a Blood Glucose chart, but do not have any sources with Blood Glucose information, the chart will not be shown.

 To open a previously saved chart, click the folder () icon and select the dashboard in question.

 You can replace the Default Dashboard simply by saving one of your dashboards with the “Default Dashboard” name.
 To restore the default dashboard, simply delete this dashboard and the default components will automatically repopulate.